awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-scope-json-line.md

-# Understanding Training and Testing Validation Result Manifests<a name="tm-debugging-scope-json-line"></a>
+# Understanding training and testing validation result manifests<a name="tm-debugging-scope-json-line"></a>

 During training, Amazon Rekognition Custom Labels creates validation result manifests to hold non\-terminal JSON Line errors\.
 The validation results manifests are copies of the training and testing datasets with error information added\.
 You can access the validation manifests after training completes\.
-For more information, see [Getting the Validation Results](tm-debugging-getting-validation-data.md)\.
+For more information, see [Getting the validation results](tm-debugging-getting-validation-data.md)\.
 Amazon Rekognition Custom Labels also creates a manifest summary that includes overview information for JSON Line errors, such as error locations and JSON Line error counts\.
-For more information, see [Understanding the Manifest Summary](tm-debugging-summary.md)\.
+For more information, see [Understanding the manifest summary](tm-debugging-summary.md)\.

 **Note**
-Validation results \(Training and Testing Validation Result Manifests and Manifest Summary\) are only created if there are no [Terminal Manifest File Errors](tm-debugging.md#tm-error-category-terminal)\.
+Validation results \(Training and Testing Validation Result Manifests and Manifest Summary\) are only created if there are no [Terminal manifest file errors](tm-debugging.md#tm-error-category-terminal)\.

 A manifest contains JSON Lines for each image in the dataset\.
 Within the validation results manifests, JSON Line error information is added to the JSON Lines where errors occur\.